jina-ai/executors/jinahub/encoders/audio/AudioCLIPEncoder/README.md

 # AudioCLIPEncoder

-**AudioCLIPEncoder** is a class that wraps the [AudioCLIP](https://github.com/AndreyGuzhov/AudioCLIP) model for generating embeddings for audio data.
+**AudioCLIPEncoder** is a class that wraps the [AudioCLIP](https://github.com/AndreyGuzhov/AudioCLIP) model for generating embeddings for audio data .

 Before using it, please check the [prerequisites](#prerequisites).